Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

 • Preparation of moorings on board.

-• Placement of defenses and precautions when docking.
+• Placement of the fenders and precautions when being surrounded.

-• Use of moorings: lengths, traverses and sprints.
+• Use of moorings: lengths, crossbars and sprints.

-• Way of tying to cleats, bollards and rings.
+• Way of attaching to bagpipes, norays and rings.

 or wind,

-• Chain length depending on the bottom and sea and wind conditions.
+• Chain length depending on the background and sea and wind conditions.

 • Precautions for bathers and divers: When approaching and leaving the anchorage, when starting the engine while at anchor.